SciML/SciMLDocs/docs/src/highlevels/inverse_problems.md

 ## DiffEqBayes.jl: Simplified Bayesian Estimation Interface

-As the name suggests, this package has been designed to provide the estimation of differential equations parameters by means of Bayesian methods.
+As the name suggests, this package has been designed to provide the estimation of differential equations parameters by Bayesian methods.
 It works in conjunction with [Turing.jl](https://turing.ml/), [CmdStan.jl](https://github.com/StanJulia/CmdStan.jl), [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl), and